pymc-devs/pymc/docs/source/api/logprob.rst

         prior = pm.sample_prior_predictive()
         posterior = pm.sample()

-Here, we provide a dist function that creates a PyTensor graph built from other PyMC distributions.
-PyMC can automatically infer that the logp of this variable corresponds to a shifted Exponential distribution.
+Here, we build a PyTensor graph from other PyMC distributions through :class:`~pymc.CustomDist`.
+PyMC can automatically infer that the logp of this graph that corresponds to a shifted Exponential distribution.

 For more details, check out: